What's the Difference Between ADD and ADHD?

 • Loses things that are required for tasks or activities

-It’s important to note that in order to be diagnosed with inattentive ADHD, you must meet six of the above symptoms.
-Not to mention, these symptoms must have a significant impact on your day-to-day life.
+To be diagnosed with inattentive ADHD, you must meet six of the above symptoms.
+Not to mention, these symptoms must significantly impact your day-to-day life.

-People who struggle with the hyperactive impulsive type of ADHD are often viewed as individuals with an overabundance of energy.
-However, not everyone with this type of ADHD will present stereotypical characteristics.
+If you struggle with the hyperactive-impulsive type of ADHD, you have an overabundance of energy.
+However, not everyone with this type of ADHD will present stereotypical characteristics. ⁵

 • Always seems to be ready, a very driven personality